Project

 2024

-Facilitated by artists from East and Southeast Asian heritages, our workshops encompass a diverse range of artistic disciplines—including, but not limited to, acrylic painting, clay and ceramics making, printmaking techniques, and performance arts.
-These sessions are designed not only as instructional encounters but as spaces for communal creativity and personal growth, fostering an environment where individuals can connect with peers who share analogous experiences and backgrounds.
+These sessions are designed not only as instructional encounters, but a space where communal creativity and personal growth can be fostered, building an environment where individuals are able to connect with peers who share analogous experiences and backgrounds.

 Acrylic painting workshop led by artist Lulu Wong